AnalogFolk/hack15/README.md

 -------------

-Taking place at the agency’s London offices in Clerkenwell, the Hack event is open to both individuals and teams.
+Taking place at the agency's London offices in Clerkenwell, the Hack event is open to both individuals and teams.
 The Hack brief will be revealed in the days running up to the event.

-Throughout the festival we’ll have the best technical and creative minds providing guidance on a variety of technologies and movements.
+Throughout the festival we'll have the best technical and creative minds providing guidance on a variety of technologies and movements.
 We'll have some great pieces of technology available to play with.
 Including Apple Watch, Leap Motion, Oculus Rift, Kinect, and Quadcopter Drones.

-The doors open at 9.30am and after a full day of hacking and making things judging will take place at 8.45pm, followed by an awards presentation and drinks.
+The doors open at 09:00 and after a full day of hacking and making things judging will take place at 20:45, followed by an awards presentation and drinks.

 Visit the Hack Festival website [anfo.lk/hack](http://anfo.lk/hack) for further details, where you can also register your place through MeetUp [anfo.lk/hackmeetup](http://anfo.lk/hackmeetup).